 Respond More Quickly to Non-Compliant Behavior.
 One of the goals of treatment courts is to ensure that participants are fully aware of the relationship between their specific actions and resulting sanctions.
 Research has demonstrated that for incentives and sanctions to be most beneficial, they need to closely follow the behavior that they are intended to change or reinforce.
 Treatment courts that imposed sanctions immediately after noncompliant behavior had more positive participant outcomes and had 100% greater cost savings (Carey et al., 2012).
 If teams wait two weeks or more to apply a sanction, the participants may have other more relevant issues arise by then, or they may have improved their behavior by then.
-In the latter case, they would receive a sanction at the same time they are doing well, which may provide an unclear or defeating message (Carey et al., 2012).
+In the latter case, they would receive a sanction at the same time they are doing well, which may provide an unclear or defeating message.

 Some interviewees indicated that sanctions are not necessarily provided immediately following the infraction unless there is a severe violation.
-For a greater impact, implement procedures and guidelines that allow incentives, sanctions, and therapeutic responses to be imposed more quickly so they are more strongly tied to behaviors.
-For example, the team should consider responding to participant infractions - particularly threats to individual safety (e.g., relapse) or public safety (e.g., getting picked up for a new charge) - with sanctions and treatment adjustments between status review hearings.
+For a greater impact, implement procedures and guidelines that allow incentives, sanctions, and therapeutic responses to be imposed more quickly so they are more strongly tied to infractions.
+For example, the team should consider responding to participant behaviors - particularly threats to individual safety (e.g., relapse) or public safety (e.g., getting picked up for a new charge) with sanctions and treatment adjustments between status review hearings.
 The team may want to develop a list of those behaviors and a standardized process for determining if the coordinator, case manager, community supervision partners, or others need to bring the participant in for a meeting or potentially administer a response.
+The SERDTD team's strength in ongoing communication regarding participant behavior should be complemented by responses from the team according to agreed upon policies and procedures.